Chief privacy officer: History

-Responsibilities & Duties
+Responsibilities and duties

 As data protection laws, consumer expectations and governmental scrutiny have grown, Chief Privacy Officers (CPOs) are increasingly called upon to fulfill regulatory, governance and oversight functions, beyond internal privacy programme management.

 In the public sector, the Department of Homeland Security Chief Privacy Officer is empowered to ensure that deployed technologies do not erode privacy protections, to conduct privacy impact assessments of federal systems, and to evaluate legislative and regulatory proposals concerning personal information.